 Every village on Lake Atitlan has its own character and at least one or two good reasons for a visit.
 If you are staying on the lake for a few weeks or more you should be able to explore them all one at a time.
 San Marcos is known for holistic and spiritual pursuits, while San Pedro is the busy backpacker hangout with the best nightlife and both are very close to artistic San Juan.

-However, there are also Tzununa, Jaibalito, Panajachel (Pana) and several smaller ones on the south side of the lake (plus much bigger Santiago Atitlan).
+However, there are also Tzununá, Santa Cruz, Panajachel (Pana) and several others over on the other side of the lake, Santa Catarina Palopo, San Antonio Palopo, San Lucas Toliman and Santiago Atitlan.
 If you are on a tighter timeline, or just want to check off a bunch in one fell swoop, you can book a private boat tour through one of the hotels or restaurants.

 For an overview of all the villages, check out Lake Atitlan Villages: Where to Stay